-Dr. Thomas Shaw serves as Director of our MPA program.
-If you would like to learn more about the program, please reach out to Dr. Shaw at firstname.lastname@example.org
+Dr. Jaclyn Bunch serves as Director of our MPA program.
+If you would like to learn more about the program, please reach out to Dr. Bunch at firstname.lastname@example.org

 Admission requires a cumulative undergraduate GPA of 2.5 or better.
 A GRE score is not required for admission into the program.

 |PSC 580 Public Policy Analysis & Evaluation|

 12 credit hours of elective coursework – may be satisfied with one of our two concentrations: